 - Binding recommendation on continuation of studies (BSA)

 - (Potential) study delay as a result of a disability

 - (Priority) Accommodation

-SCHIB (Student Contact Assistance and Information on Disabilities) publishes a digital brochure for students with disabilities (unfortunately in Dutch as yet).
-In it a range of topics is discussed, such as study support, finances, (de)registration and special facilities.
-It also lists some useful links.
-When you enroll for a course at study link (VU Amsterdam), the only thing you need to do is indicate the kind of disability you have.
-This information will be automatically fed into the student administrative system and SCHIB will then inform you on relevant topics in the area of your disability.
+Team studying with a disability When you enroll for a course at study link (VU Amsterdam), the only thing you need to do is indicate the kind of disability you have.
+This information will be automatically fed into the student administrative system and team studying with a disability will then inform you on relevant topics in the area of your disability.